dicksonmulli/kafka-spring-boot-/README.md

 ## Multiple serialization / deserialization formats

-To illustrate the different configuration options, this application deserializes Kafka messages in three different ways:
+To illustrate the different configuration options, this application deserializes Kafka message to a string.

-* As a JSON to Java object.
-* As a simple String (plain JSON).
-* As a byte array.

 ## Docker compose